Meoera/doorman/README.md

 ## the auth service

 ## Requirements
-Docker _or_ GoLang, Redis, MariaDB/MySQL
+Docker _or_ Go, Redis & MariaDB/MySQL